Construction Change Order Template 2026

 Updated: May 18, 2026.

-You started the job with an approved estimate.
+You started the job with a clean, approved estimate.
+Everyone agreed on the scope, the price, and the timeline.

-By the end of this guide, you will have a construction change order template you can use to document scope changes, price extra work, protect your schedule, and connect approved changes to the final invoice.
+By the end of this guide, you will have a construction change order template you can use to document scope changes, price extra work, protect your schedule, and connect every approved change to the final invoice.

 💡 Quick answer: A construction change order template should document what changed, why it changed, how much it costs, how it affects the schedule, who approved it, and how it will be billed.